 Wolfram Camp remediation project

-• waste rock dumps
+• a waste rock dump

-• tailings storage facility
+• a tailings storage facility

-• processing equipment
+• mineral processing infrastructure

-• mine water dam
+• a mine water dam

 Photo gallery